-Additionally, Tim Koelzer has spent much of his career developing a mindset around the subject.
-In fact, he recently has written a book entitled Upstream Marketing and you can pre-order it here.
-Tim defines it as “the strategic process of identifying and fulfilling customer needs.
+Tim Koelzer has spent much of his career developing a mindset around upstream marketing.
+In fact, he literally wrote the book on the subject, appropriately titled – you guessed it – Upstream Marketing.
+Tim defines this discipline as “the strategic process of identifying and fulfilling customer needs.
 Upstream marketing takes place at a much earlier stage by developing a clear market segmentation map and then identifying and precisely defining which customer segments to focus on.
 It analyzes how the end-user uses the product or service and what competitive advantage will be required to win the customer and at what price point.
 It is done very early in the product or service development cycle and is one of the missing links for generating revenue growth at many companies.”

-It is truly one of the missing links at many companies.
-Upstream marketing is where every entrepreneur’s mind begins.
-It’s recognizing a market need and inventing or believing a product can be built to better address the need.
-The problem however, is that too often, entrepreneurs, investors and managers develop ‘founders’ blinders’.
+The interesting part is that upstream marketing is where every entrepreneur’s mind begins.
+It’s rooted in recognizing a market need and believing a product can be built to better address the need.
+The problem, however, is that often entrepreneurs, investors, and managers develop ‘founders’ blinders’.
 They put a plan together that ignores the competition and other market influences.
-Their plan invariably requires the stars to align in their favor and they are blindsided by opposition along the way.
+This approach invariably requires the stars to align in their favor.
+Then they find themselves blindsided by opposition.

-Successful companies don’t work this way.
+Think about it this way.
 New products are like a ship setting sail into a metaphorical stream.
-The ship moves along with downstream marketers onboard rowing as quickly as possible.
+The ship moves along with traditional (downstream) marketers onboard rowing as quickly as possible.
 The boat is subject to the twists and turns of the market and is bombarded by the other, sometimes much larger, ships floating down the same stream.
-As business owners and investors we take time trying to steer around obstacles, colliding with the competition, inflicting damage, receiving damage, repairing and firefighting all along the way.
+As business owners and investors, we take time trying to steer around obstacles, colliding with the competition, inflicting damage, receiving damage, repairing, and firefighting all along the way.

-This is Upstream Marketing – the act of analyzing market opportunities to predict and improve product and investment success.
+That is upstream marketing – the act of analyzing market opportunities to predict and improve product and investment success.

-The best individual ever at performing upstream marketing activities in the past century was Steve Jobs.
+The most masterful upstream marketer over the past century was Steve Jobs.
 His passion for the products he built was astounding.
-Every decision he made was based on predicting the flow of the market, often times building new streams that lead to larger rivers and bigger oceans.
-His life was consumed with understanding the market and customer behavior so perfectly that every product and feature introduced produced wildly successful results.
+Every decision he made was based on predicting the flow of the market, often building new streams that lead to larger rivers and bigger oceans.
+His life was consumed with perfectly understanding the market and customer behavior ahead of time so that the products and features Apple introduced achieved wild success.

-In your own work – you must focus on upstream marketing.
-Put your best explorers, your best visionists, your best strategists and your best customers on the job.
-Demand that they come back with concrete evidence that your entire team can align to so that your ship sails smoothly towards success.
+If you aren’t currently practicing upstream marketing, start now.
+Put your best explorers, your best visionists, your best strategists, and your best customers on the job.
+Demand that they come back with concrete evidence of a iron-clad value proposition that your entire team can align to.
+Then watch your ship sail smoothly towards success.